OpenNMT/OpenNMT/README.md

 `preprocess.py`.
 * `savefile`: Savefile name (model will be saved as `savefile_epochX_PPL.t7` after every `save_every` epoch where X is the X-th epoch and PPL is the validation perplexity at the epoch.
-* `num_shards`: If the training data has been broken up into different shards (by running `preprocess-shards.py`), then this is the number of shards.
+* `num_shards`: If the training data has been broken up into different shards, then this is the number of shards.
 * `train_from`: If training from a checkpoint then this is the path to the pre-trained model.

 **Model options**